 The song Gracie sang was ‘What Makes Me Love You As I Do’ and she tied for first place, winning ten shillings and sixpence, (52 ½p to those who don’t remember proper money).
 This was Gracie’s first experience of being on stage.

-After this Gracie continued singing around the Rochdale area in charity concerts, the main method of payment being 2d Pork pies !
+After this Gracie continued singing around the Rochdale area in charity concerts, the favoured method of payment being 2d Pork pies !

 Following a few years gaining experience on stage, Gracie joined the juvenile troupe, ‘Clara Coverdale’s Boys and Girls’.
 She joined several other troupes after this first one, and it becomes slightly confusing as to how much time she spent in any of them, Gracie’s memories not always agreeing with everyone else’s!